Cybersecurity: How Utilities of All Sizes Can Take Action to Keep their Systems Safe

 4. If there’s one thing utilities need to internalize about cybersecurity, what would it be?

 It is possible to have a good IT security program, regardless of the size of the water utility.
 Perhaps it’s just a word document that outlines what you do every day, every week, and every month.
 And that’s perfectly acceptable for smaller utilities.
 The key is to stay informed and to take the reasonable measures—patching, endpoint protection, and network segregation—to protect your infrastructure.
 And there’s help out there.
 With the excellent programs available from the Department of Homeland Security, the AWWA’s cybersecurity tool and guidance, and the CySAFE program, cybersecurity is in reach for all utilities.

 As cybersecurity threats increase, it’s best to practice vigilance

-As the community advancement firm, OHM Advisors is committed to ensuring communities have access to the critical information they need to optimize and protect the infrastructure that ensures the best possible quality of life.
+As the community advancement firm, OHM Advisors wants every community to have access to the critical information they need to optimize and protect the infrastructure that provides the best possible quality of life.
 We’re pleased to partner with the Great Lakes Water Authority to share this valuable information.